Savage 340 Rifles In The 22 Hornet

 This is one model that you would have to remove wood on the left hand side of the receiver in order to get the scope and rings to line up center on the receiver.
 This did make a good looking rifle and worked very well.

-The smaller cartridges of the Savage 340 rifles in the 222 Remington and the 22 hornet were drilled and tapped from the beginning.
+The smaller cartridges of the Savage 340 rifles in the222 Remington and the 22 hornet were drilled and tapped from the beginning.
 I believe the 30-30 cartridges in the 340 model were considered more of a short range brush gun so were not drilled and tapped in the early days.
 By the mid-1950s the Savage firearms in the 340 model would be drilled and tapped in all calibers.

 I really liked the little Savage 340 rifles in that they were fairly compact and lightweight yet were extremely accurate and were a nice addition to the commercial made rifles of the early 1950s.
 I especially liked the use of a magazine and the 340 was an early rifle that would use the detachable magazine concept.

 This is one rifle that will become a good addition to any Savage gun collection if you can find one that has not been drilled and tapped.
 The next issue is finding one not drilled and tapped but in great condition.
-This was one rifle that got well used and handed down to kids and grand kids.
+This was one rifle that was well used and handed down to kids and grand kids.

-As it was a relatively cheap rifle at the time and it was meant to be used.
+It was a relatively cheap rifle at the time and it was meant to be used.
 Future collector value was not part of what the Savage 340 model was bought for.
 Use it and use it often.
 A great brush gun in the 30-30 Winchester and that is where it was used.
 Do not pass one up if in great condition.

 340 SAVAGE